hnakashima96/Group5_DeepLearning/README.md

 #MLP
 - MLP_preparing_data.py : processing of the data to apply the MLP model
-- MLP_class.py: final model of classification of MLP
+- MODEL_(N).py: final model of classification of MLP, each N is represented by the number of the model explained in the report.